Rates, discounts and monetary transactions

 103.50

-Cadastral registration deed entire plot (KIK) | mortgage
+Cadastral registration deed entire parcel (KIK) | mortgage.

 KIK stands for Keten Integratie Kadaster (Cadastral Integration Chain).
 A KIK deed is a deed that is automatically submitted to the Land Registry by the notary.
 This means the land registry fees for delivery are considerably lower for you, namely €103.50 instead of €181.
 These costs are not paid by the notary but are passed on to the Land Registry.